UTDallasEPICS/UTDesign-Procurement/README.md

 ### 1️⃣ more thing: 1️⃣

-11. In the terminal, enter `openssl rand -base64 32` which will generate random characters and copy it.
+- In the terminal, enter `openssl rand -base64 32` which will generate random characters.
+Copy those characters.
-12. In the **.env** file, below the DATABASE_URL, fill in EXAMPLE_NEXTAUTH_SECRET by pasting the random characters in the randomcode.
+- In the **.env** file, replace `"EXAMPLE_NEXTAUTH_SECRET"` with the random characters you copied.
-    > This is what makes the fake authentication work.
-13. (Only for external servers) If setting up the repository in an environment where it's not being accessed on  `localhost`, change the `NEXTAUTH_URL` value to match the external URL.
+- (Only for external servers) If setting up the repository in an environment where it's not being accessed on `localhost`, change the `NEXTAUTH_URL` value to match the external URL.

       - More documentation on this option is provided here: https://next-auth.js.org/configuration/options#nextauth_url

-14. Change the `NODEMAILER_PASSWORD` to be `"nnft zpaq rooq iwkq"`.
+- Change the `NODEMAILER_PASSWORD` to be `"nnft zpaq rooq iwkq"`.
 This allows the Upload Files page to email error files to admins.
 <!-- TO DISCUSS: we really need to invalidate this app specific password and remove it from the README - anyone who has it can send emails on behalf of the utd procurement manager email :skull: -->

 ### 😁 Finally!!! 😁

-15. Making sure you are still in the **procurement-manager** folder, run `npm run dev` which runs the website.
+- Making sure you are still in the **procurement-manager** folder, run `npm run dev` which runs the website.
-16. In your browser, go to http://localhost:3000/api/test.
+- In your browser, go to [http://localhost:3000/api/test](http://localhost:3000/api/test).
 This creates all the sample data to run the project.
-17. Finally, go to the website at http://localhost:3000.
+- Finally, go to the website at [http://localhost:3000](http://localhost:3000).
-18. 🎉🎉 GOOD LUCK AND HAVE FUN! 🎉🎉
+- 🎉🎉 GOOD LUCK AND HAVE FUN! 🎉🎉

 #### Sample Login Credentials